FDio/vpp/docs/index.rst

 FD.io VPP
 #########

-This is beta VPP Documentation it is not meant to be complete or accurate yet!!!!

 FD.io Vector Packet Processing (VPP) is a fast, scalable and multi-platform network stack.

 FD.io VPP is, at it's core, a scalable layer 2-4 network stack.